univention/office365/doc/README-CI.md

+# CI Pipelines

+The [.gitlab-ci.yml](../.gitlab-ci.yml) configure the behavior of the gitlab pipeline for this component.
+This file should be versioned/adapted for the latest version UCS of the branch.
-The [.gitlab-ci.yml](../.gitlab-ci.yml) implements four stages, of which only the first two are available in user branches.
-The `Staging` and `Deploy` stage is only available on the default branch.
+This files implements four stages, of which only the first two are available in user/feature branches.
+The `Staging` and `Deploy` stage are only available on the default branch.

 ```mermaid
 stateDiagram-v2